M-84AS1/2/3

-The M-84AS1, M-84AS2, and M-84AS3 are advanced modernization programs for Serbia's fleet of M-84 main battle tanks, which are Yugoslav-era variants of the Soviet T-72.
-Developed by Serbia's Military Technical Institute and produced by the Technical Overhaul Institute "Čačak", these are primarily upgrade packages rather than new-build tanks which aim to extend the service life of around 200 aging M-84 tanks of the Serbian Army into the 2030s and beyond, incorporating domestic innovations alongside some imported components.
+The M-84AS1, M-84AS2, and M-84AS3 are modernization programs for Serbia's fleet of M-84 main battle tanks, which are Yugoslav-era variants of the Soviet T-72.
+Developed by Serbia's Military Technical Institute and produced by the Technical Overhaul Institute "Čačak", these are primarily upgrade packages rather than new-build tanks which aim to extend the service life of the Serbian Army's aging M-84 fleet into the 2030s and beyond, incorporating domestic innovations alongside some imported components.
 Unveiled in 2017, the programs focus on enhancing firepower, protection, mobility, and situational awareness to counter modern threats like tandem-warhead anti-tank missiles and drones.

 Design and development

 The imperative for Serbia to modernize its aging Yugoslav-era M-84 main battle tank fleet presented the Military Technical Institute and the broader Serbian defense industry with numerous challenges.

 Serbia inherited some 212 M-84 from Yugoslavia of which most never experienced any kind of modernization since their adoption.
 Though a modernization program for the M-84 called the M-84AB1 (later renamed to M-84AS), featuring several Russian weapon systems, was unveiled in 2004, it never saw mass adoption and only 10 M-84s were upgraded to this standard, probably due to the financial and political situation in Serbia at that time.

 Since then, tank designs around the world have seen a number of fundamental improvements like the incorporation of explosive reactive armour, updated subsystems and optics and even the addition of active protection systems.
 It became evident that even the M-84AS modernization was obsolete and a completely new modernization program was needed to bring the M-84 to a level where it could keep up in terms of effectiveness and protection.

 The first version of the tank, designated M-84AS1, was presented in 2017.
 Later variants, M-84AS1 (presented in 2020) and M-84AS3 (presented in 2025), feature numerous improvements, such as domestically developed modular explosive reactive armour, a modern battlefield management and fire-control system, a remote controlled weapon station, and other updates.
 A total of 21 subsystems were updated with modern solutions.
 The M-84AS1 and AS2 were developed in parallel and differ in the number of implemented subsystems and some specific turret modification regarding RCWS, the commander's hatch and equipment implementation.
 The M-84AS2 is likely going to be used as a platoon commander's tank as soon as mass modernization begins.